Venice Beach is L.A.'s funky beach neighborhood, directly south of Santa Monica.

 Venice Beach Sign: BEST Attractions.

-A number of events impacted Abbot Kinney's original vision.
-The first was the incorporation of Venice into LA county in 1926.
 In 1929 the majority of Venice's canals were filled in to create more roads due to the popularity of the automobile.
-The LA Parks and Recreation Department also closed the amusement park on the pier when they refused to renew the lease in 1946.
+The LA Parks and Recreation Department then closed the amusement park on the pier when they refused to renew the lease in 1946.

-In the 1930s an oil boom also hit Venice Beach.
-It was soon transformed from a pristine beach neighborhood into a dystopian landscape with hundreds of 30-foot high oil derricks.
+In the 1930s an oil boom also hit Venice Beach, transforming it from a pristine beach neighborhood into a dystopian landscape with hundreds of 30-foot high oil derricks.

-Venice beach fell into disrepair in the 1950s.
-The once gracious Windward Avenue with it's stunning Venetian architecture was barely recognizable.
+Venice beach fell into disrepair in the 1950s, and the once gracious Windward Avenue with it's stunning Venetian architecture was barely recognizable.
 The counterculture movement of beatniks and artists took advantage of the low rents and moved in.

 By the 1970s the last oil had been drilled and the derricks were removed from Venice Beach.
-By now the buildings on Windward Avenue were irrevocably changed.
-Their facades crumbled, and many had their upper floors removed to discourage squatters.
-Drug dealing was rampant.
+However, by now the buildings on Windward Avenue were irrevocably changed, their facades crumbled, and many had their upper floors removed to discourage squatters.
+Drug dealing was also rampant during this period.

 It took until the 1990s for Venice Beach to undergo rapid gentrification, then finally the arrival of Google in the 2000's.
 Now the streets of Venice Beach are lined with stunning modern homes priced well into the millions.